-1 Whisk together the rub ingredients in a small bowl.
+1 Make the rub: Whisk together the rub ingredients in a small bowl.

 2 Rub spice mix into roast: If the roast is tied up with butcher string, untie it.
 Pat the roast dry with paper towels.
 Rub the spice mix into the roast all over, reserving any leftover spice mix for later.
 Let sit at room temperature at least one hour or chill overnight.

-3 Heat vegetable oil in a frying pan on medium high heat.
+3 Brown the roast: Heat vegetable oil in a frying pan on medium high heat.
 (If you are using a slow cooker with a removable container that can be used on the stovetop, use that, otherwise use a separate pan.)
 Place the roast in the pan and brown on all sides.

 4 Put in slow cooker, cook on low: Place the roast in a slow cooker, and add any reserved spice rub.
 Cook on the low setting for 6 to 10 hours, until the pork is fall apart tender.